tommus/application-x/README.md

 Compilation
 -----------

-Application can be compiled using `Gradle` build system.
+Application can be compiled using `Maven` build system.

 1. Open project directory: